LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 - One way to think of an array is as a table with two columns where each row is an element of the array.

    **An array represented as a table. **
    Each row represents an *element*.
-   This array contains string values.
+   This array contains *string values*.

 | *index* | *value*s  |
 | ------- | --------- |